 Working closely with their adviser, students majoring in International Studies design a curriculum that provides a regional focus, as well as a global perspective in their area of interest.
 The 70 required credit hours encompass course work in a core curriculum and elective courses with a regional focus and connected global learning, including international development studies as a focus.
-Students must also demonstrate third-year proficiency in a second language related to their region of focus, which may require additional course work.
+Students must also demonstrate second-year proficiency in a second language related to their region of focus, which may require additional course work.
 Students completing the major can earn up to 10 general education credit hours.

 A student who wishes to minor in International Studies must complete 28 credit hours in International Studies and thematically connected coursework, and demonstrate a second-year proficiency in an appropriate foreign language.

 The University awards certificates for language and area specialization to students who have completed, or are completing, the requirements for a bachelor’s degree in any other field.
-Certificates are currently available in Canadian Studies, European Studies, Latin American Studies, Middle East Studies, and Contemporary Turkish Studies.
+Certificates are currently available in Asian Studies, European Studies, Latin American Studies, Middle East Studies, and Contemporary Turkish Studies.